 Roasted Purple Potatoes and Golden Beets

 Why not double the recipe?
-Perfect with our Marinated Strip Steak Salad in the Lunch section above, these stunning fall season foods can also add a bold splash of color as a side dish.
+Perfect with our Marinated Strip Steak Salad in our refreshing recipes for Fall Salads, these stunning fall season foods can also add a bold splash of colour as a side dish.

 2 tablespoons olive oil

 3 purple potatoes, peeled and cut into ½” slices

 2 large golden beets, peeled and cut into ½” slices

 1 tablespoons citrus or kosher salt

 8-10 sprigs fresh thyme, leaves removed and stems discarded (optional)

 1. Preheat oven to 400 degrees.

 2. Line a rimmed baking sheet with parchment paper.
 In a glass bowl, toss the sliced potatoes and beets with the olive oil.